d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 This version is approved for release on Apple Mac Store 29 August 2019.

-The **major effort** in this release are refactor and cleanup in code.
-Refactor is mainly for decoupling of code and make RsyncGUI easier for maintenance and enhancements.
+The major part in this version are refactor and cleanup in code.
+Refactor is mainly for decoupling of code and make RsyncGUI easier for maintenance.
+I am also deleting not used code.
+The command `wc  -l *.swift` in the source catalog of RsyncGUI counts number of lines and swift classes and structs.
+There are about 200 classes and 12,600 lines of code in RsyncGUI now.

 - fixed a couple of memory leaks
 - a few GUI adjustments